-- [0098] Destinations need to know when the sessions of its consumers are blocked.
+Destinations need to know when the sessions of its consumers are blocked.
 Queues can use this information to distribution messages more effectively.
-Topics can decide to stop distributing until all consumers are unblocked. - [0099] It would be helpful for producer appliactions to be able to know when a destination is blocked.
-They can then publish to other destinations or do other task instead of blocking.
-The JMS API does not support this, but features could be added; for example: isBlocked(Destination), trySend0/tryPublish0, or an IsBlocked exception for the existing send0 and publish0 calls. - [0100] Flow control should be propagated proactively and asynchronously, so that intermediate queues have a chance to flush before downstream blockage occurs. - [0101] If proactive flow control propagation works as desired, CM sessions do not need to explicitly deal with flow control.
+Topics can decide to stop distributing until all consumers are unblocked.

+- It would be helpful for producer appliactions to be able to know when a destination is blocked.
+They can then 5 publish to other destinations or do other task instead of blocking.
+The JMS API does not support this, but features could be added; for example: isBlocked(Destination), trySend( )/tryPublish( ), or an IsBlocked exception for the existing send() and publish() calls.
+10 - Flow control should be propagated proactively and asynchronously, so that intermediate queues have a chance to flush before downstream blockage occurs. - If proactive flow control propagation works as desired, CM sessions do not need to explicitly deal with flow 15 control.
 In reality, transport level flow control can still occur.
 The CM session writes data to one client session and multiple destinations.
 If one of these is blocked at the transport level, the session should not necessarily block.
-The session should process commands in order, but the destinations and clients operate asynchronously (relative to each other), so there is no absolute ordering of commands from the two sources: client and cluster.
-The Session Task should have multiple input queues, one from the client, one from the cluster, and possibly a separate one for flow control commands from destinations.
-It can peek at the first command in each queue, and select the one that has the highest likelihood of succeeding based on the flow control state that it knows about.

-[0102] The CM session can also be the originator of flow control commands, in the event that commands are building up in its input queues faster than it can process them.
+The session should process commands in order, 20 but the destinations and clients operate asynchronously (relative to each other), so there is no absolute ordering of commands from the two sources: client and cluster.
+The Session Task should have multiple input queues, one from the client, one from the cluster, and possibly 25 a separate one for flow control commands from destinations.
+It can peek at the first command in each queue, and select the one that has the highest likelihood of succeeding based on the flow control state that it knows about. - The CM session can also be the originator of flow control commands, in the event that commands are building up in its input queues faster than it can process them.

-[0103] Application level flow control is implemented using additional commands that travel over the same routes as the data that they control.
+Application level flow control is implemented using additional commands that travel over the same routes as the data 35 High availability of the client manager: that they control.
 This makes it essential that these commands are sent proactively, e.g. early enough to reach their destination before low level flow control is invoked or system resources are exceeded.

-[0104] The table below lists the application elements that can issue flow control commands, and to where those commands need to be routed.
+The table below lists the application elements that can 40 issue flow control commands, and to where those commands need to be routed.